Guadalupe Victoria: Childhood and education

 Guadalupe Victoria was born as José Miguel Ramón Adaucto Fernández y Félix on 29 September 1786 in Tamazula in the province of Nueva Vizcaya, New Spain (now the Mexican state of Durango).
-His parents, who died early in his childhood, were Manuel Fernández and Alejandra Félix.
+His parents, who died early in his childhood, were Manuel Fernández de Victoria and María Alejandra Félix Niebla.
 He was baptized by his paternal uncle Agustín Fernández, at that time the priest of Tamazula, with whom he lived after being orphaned.

 He studied at the Seminary of Durango.
 Having no resources to pay for food, he made copies of a Latin grammar text to sell to other students for two reales.
 In 1807, he went to Mexico City, where he enrolled in the college of San Ildefonso to pursue degrees in Canon Law and Civil Law.
 He studied under a tense atmosphere, because the school was militarized by a colonial order.
 On 24 April 1811, he submitted his review and graduated as a Bachelor of Laws.